No Pets and No Smoking allowed on the farm.

 A Diversified Farm in Ballston Spa, NY

 The most frequently asked question we hear is, are your cows grass fed?
 The short answer is yes.
 BUT... asking this question is not going to get the answers you may be looking for.
-Scientifically, corn is a grass. and many of you have expressed concern over the cows eating corn covered in pesticides and other chemicals, and the corn not being GMO.
+Scientifically, corn is a grass. and many of you have expressed concern over the cows eating corn covered in pesticides and other chemicals, and the corn being GMO or what is called- Round-Up ready.
 Our corn is non-GMO and free of pesticides and herbicides.
 We cultivate; we do not spray our fields.

 We raise Holstein and Jersey Dairy cows on our farm.
-Their feed consists of pasture grasses, hay, non-GMO corn silage, alfalfa, and a grain mixture consisting of corn and distillers grains for their minerals.
+Their feed consists of pasture grasses, hay, non-GMO corn silage, alfalfa, and a grain mixture consisting of corn and distillers grains for their minerals (also non GMO).
 We have 132 acres and grow everything except the grain mixture.
-We do not spray pesticides or herbicides.
-Everything we grow is non-GMO and free of chemicals.
-We cultivate our corn instead of spraying.
+Why is what the cows eat important?
+It can affect the cows' gut health and the quality of the milk.
+We aim to bring you the best quality clean foods that we can.
+The Curtiss family are 5th generation farmers who know a thing or two about dairy farming.

 *Corn silage is our own non-GMO corn raised on our farm, harvested by the Curtiss family, stored here on our farm.
 It includes the corn from the ground up to the tassles so that the cows get what they would if they were foraging - the entire plant.
-Corn silage is high in energy and digestibility.
+Our corn silage is high in energy and digestibility and provides more fiber than if the cow was eating just the tops of the corn plants.

 At Willow Marsh Farm, we believe healthy wholesome food supports a strong immune system and gives the body what it needs to build strong bones, develop muscle, and heal itself.
 We raise dairy cows and grow their non-GMO feed to bring our community the best raw milk we can.
 Weed control is done by cultivating, we do NOT spray our crops with harmful chemicals.
 We use our raw milk to make cheeses, cheese curds, and Greek and drinkable yogurts (we have postponed production of drinkables due to cost of production).